kindaro/interval-cover/writ.md

 1. We need to understand how intervals relate to each other.
 2. We need to be able to check if a given set of intervals is a solution to the problem.

-I will be saying _"base"_ meaning the interval to be covered, and _"chain"_ consisting of _"links"_ meaning a set of intervals that may be covering it. _(This naming will be justified somewhere below.)_
+I will be saying _"base"_ meaning the interval to be covered, and _"chain"_ consisting of _"links"_ meaning a set of intervals that may be covering it. _(I will eventually justify this naming.)_

 ### So, let us arm ourselves.